-Will You Enter the Valentine's Card Contest for Shelter Pets?
-HAUTE DOGS, Justin Rudd, and Westerly School are sponsoring the 5th-annual handmade Valentine's card contest for Long Beach-area students (K-12) to create lovable Valentine's cards for the 120+ dogs and 50+ cats housed at the Long Beach Animal Care Services shelter.Hundreds of cards were submitted last year.
+Will You Enter the Valentine's Card Contest for Shelter Pets Feb.
+8, 2015?
+HAUTE DOGS, Justin Rudd, and Westerly School are sponsoring the 6th-annual handmade Valentine's card contest for Long Beach-area students (K-12) to create lovable Valentine's cards for the 120+ dogs and 50+ cats housed at the Long Beach Animal Care Services shelter.Hundreds of cards were submitted last year.

 CARDS from adults are encouraged, too, but will not be judged in the contest.
 Rudd says, "There are hundreds of dogs and cats in our city who are looking for love and affection while waiting for forever homes.
 Let's show them our love this season.
 We encourage classrooms, scout groups, church youth groups, and other organizations to create cards for the animals."

 YAPPY HOUR HOSTED BY WESTERLY SCHOOL.
-In addition to the regular shelter hours, the public is invited to come view the cards and their creators, spend time with the animals and "fall in love" during a special Yappy Hour from noon to 1 p.m. on Sun., Feb.
-9, where punch and cookies will be served to human guests by students at Westerly School, soft love songs will be playing, the shelter animals will receive special Valentine's goodies, and awards will be announced for the best Valentine's cards.
+In addition to the regular shelter hours, the public is invited to come view the cards and their creators, spend time with the animals and "fall in love" during the special Yappy Hour from noon to 1 p.m., where punch and cookies will be served to human guests by students at Westerly School, soft love songs will be playing, the shelter animals will receive special Valentine's goodies, and awards will be announced for the best Valentine's cards.

 LONG BEACH | 13TH ANNUAL

 Bring Your Pets to the FREE Interfaith Blessing of the Animals Sat., Oct.
 19, 2014